 Choosing the right gift can be stressful because you want something that shows your child and partner how much you care about them and how you value their growth into responsible, loving adults.
-You also want to think about who this gift is for — is it for your child, their partner or both?
-Considering some of the wedding gift ideas below should help you narrow down what you’re going to get for the newlyweds.
+You also want to think about who this gift is for — is it for your child, their partner, or both?
+If you are looking to find some of the wedding gift ideas from the parents, consider some of the gift ideas below to help narrow down what you’re going to get for the newlyweds.

 IN THIS ARTICLE

-A photo album is a lovely gift that can tell a story about how you’ve watched your child grow into a wonderful adult.
-You can also get the partner’s parents involved, and compile an album that shows them growing from baby to adult, with the awkward teenage years in between.
-You can have it culminate in some of your favourite pictures of the couple together, showing how they’ve found each other and made a relationship real.
+A photo album is a lovely gift that can tell a story about how you’ve watched your child grow into a beautiful adult.
+You can also get the partner’s parents involved and compile an album that shows them growing from a baby to adult, with the awkward teenage years in between.
+You can have it culminate in some of your favorite pictures of the couple together, showing how they’ve found each other and made a relationship real.

 Quality Household Ware

-This is a classic wedding gift idea for a reason —the value of it appreciates over time.
-If your newlyweds are just starting out, investing in a set of good cookware or dishware for them can be a meaningful necessity that will last them a long time.
+Household ware is a classic wedding gift idea for a reason — its value appreciates over time.
+If your newlyweds are starting, investing in a set of good cookware or dishware for them can be a meaningful necessity that will last them a long time.
 If they’re handy and into DIY, you can consider a good set of tools that will serve them well.
-Far into the future, the couple can still be reminded of their wedding day every time they use this very practical and thoughtful gift.
+Far into the future, your gift still reminds a couple of their wedding day every time they use this convenient and thoughtful gift.

 Furniture and Décor

-This idea is wonderful if your son or daughter is moving into a new place as well or if they’ve been on a tight budget and unable to afford to furnish their home the way they want.
-Make a day of it and take the couple shopping at their favourite furniture and décor store, and treat them to a nice lunch.
+This idea is terrific if your son or daughter is moving into a new place or if they’ve been on a tight budget and cannot afford to furnish their home the way they want.
+Make a day of it, take the couple shopping at their favorite furniture and décor store, and treat them to a nice lunch.
 They’ll appreciate being able to pick out something without thinking of the bills they need to pay.

-You can give your newlyweds a sweet treat by calling their hotel and upgrading them to a nicer suite or adding in a more extravagant breakfast package.
-Consider their interests as well and see if you can get them tickets or a booking with an activity that you know they’ll be able to bond over.
+You can give your newlyweds a sweet treat by calling their hotel and upgrading them to a more excellent suite or adding in a more extravagant breakfast package.
+Consider their interests and see if you can get the tickets or a booking with an activity that you know they’ll be able to bond over.
 Nothing tightens the marriage bonds like a shared activity, and it’s something that will last in their memories forever.

 Gift for Son- or Daughter-in-Law

-This can be a wonderful way to officially welcome them into your family.
-You may have to ask your child for help on this one, but consider getting something that speaks to their interest that they wouldn’t normally get for themselves.
+Art lessons can be a great way to welcome them into your family officially.
+You may have to ask your child for help on this one, but consider getting something that speaks to their interest that they wouldn’t usually reach for themselves.
 Is your new daughter-in-law big on crafting?
-Maybe think about booking her a session in an art studio so she can have fun and feel appreciated.
+Maybe think about booking her a session in an art studio to have fun and feel appreciated.

 Helping the new couple create memories is probably one of the best gifts that you can give.
 Consider gifting the couple an experience they can do together, like helicopter lessons or scuba diving.
 Naturally, you should look at their interests and dislikes carefully.
-It would be unwise to give a son-in-law a wine tasting tour if he doesn’t like alcohol to begin with.
+It would be unwise to give a son-in-law a wine tasting tour if he doesn’t like alcohol.

 You can have something handmade or personalized for your newlyweds.
-You can monogram towels with their initials for them, or have wine glasses etched with their wedding date and names.
-Any kind of handmade art that features their wedding date is going to be something special to them.
+You can monogram towels with their initials for them or have wine glasses etched with their wedding date and names.
+Any handmade art that features their wedding date is going to be something special to them.
 Consider something small that they can hang on the wall and be reminded of from time to time.

 Pay for a Photographer

-This is an incredibly special day for your soon-to-be married couple.
-Photographs are wonderful mementos that the couple will cherish forever.
+It is a special day for your soon-to-be-married couple.
+Photographs are lovely mementos that the couple will cherish forever.
 You can help them preserve these memories by offering to hire a wedding photographer for them or pay for the one they’ve chosen as a token of your appreciation.
-It’s a great way to support the couple and make sure that they have something to remember their wedding day by.
+It’s a great way to support the couple and make sure they have something to remember their wedding day.

 A lot of new couples will agree that this is the best wedding gift idea.
 It’s no secret that weddings (and honeymoons) are expensive.
-If the couple has paid for the wedding entirely on their own, or even with a little help, giving them some cash or a cheque on their big day can really relieve some financial stress as they embark on this important start of their lives together.
-Give what you think can help them and make a difference in their budget.
+If the bride/groom has paid for the wedding entirely on their own, or even with a bit of help, giving them some cash or a cheque on their big day can relieve some financial stress as they embark on this crucial start their lives together.
+Present what you think can help them and make a difference in their budget.
 With the choice of what to spend it on, they’re likely to appreciate this more than you think.

 No matter what gift you select, the fact that you’ve put thought and effort into it will show the new couple that they are appreciated and loved.
-Consider something that they need, like linens or cookware, and don’t have the money to splurge for the best option.
-Something as simple as a gesture that can help them relax and enjoy their wedding can also be received well.
+Consider something needed, like linens, cookware, or maybe pay for wedding dress alteration and don’t have the money to splurge for the best option.
+The couple can also receive something as simple as a gesture that can help them relax and enjoy their wedding.
 Hiring a wedding planner for the couple can take a load off their mind.
-And if you’re really stumped—just ask them what they’d like.
+And if you’re stumped—ask them what they’d like.
 You’ll be surprised at how easy the request is for you to execute.